parryc/thevoid/templates/leflan/language_azeri.md

 Similar to English's conjunction "that", _ki_ conjoins two sentences.
 It is required and is always followed by a comma.
 For example, <ex>_Mən sənə dedim ki, onlar evdə deyil_ ⧸ I told you that they are not home</ex>.

+## Indicating Suprise (ki)

+As a sentence final particle in a question, _ki_ adds a sense surprise or disbelief.
+It is loosely equivalent to staring sentences in English with "doesn't/didn't/don't", as in "didn't you do that already?"

 ## Comparison

 There are a few ways to compare things in Azeri.